g11baldwin/nodejs-prelaunchr/README.md

 ##### Configuration
 **Port mapping**
 The app is a typical Sails app in that it listens on port 1337.
 The app can be configured to use port 80 or port 443, for http or https, respectively.
-We ran it behind a LB (load balancer) using https, and had the LB do the port mapping, i.e. we ran the app on port 1337, and had the LB route port 80 and port 443 traffic to port 1337.
+We ran it behind a LB (load balancer) and had the LB do the port mapping, we ran the app on port 1337, and had the LB route port 80 and port 443 traffic to port 1337.

 **Database**
 We used mongodb behind the app (Sails can handle several different dbs via the Waterline ORM).
-Our config info is scrubbed, so you'll need to add your own mongodb config.
-You will need to configure the Mongo database in the local/connections.js file.
+Our config info is scrubbed, so you'll need to add your own mongodb config. *Mongo database configuration is done in the local/connections.js file*.

 **Email**
 Email's are sent to users when they sign up welcoming them to our **app**.
 The email also contains the URL described above that contains an invite code.
-The email framework is provided by **nodemailer**, which has direct support for Mailgun, Gmail, and many other common email senders.
-You will need to configure nodemailer in the config/local.js file.
+The email framework is provided by **nodemailer**, which has direct support for Mailgun, Gmail, and many other common email senders. *Nodemailer configuration is done in the config/local.js file.*

 **Award levels**
-The award levels are based on the number of friends invited who signup.
-These levels can be configured in the views/user/share.ejs and views/user/share-javascript files.
-Additionally, the tooltip images are configurable, but you are welcome to use the ones provided.
+The award levels are based on the number of friends invited who signup. *These levels can be configured in the views/user/share.ejs and views/user/share-javascript files.* Additionally, the tooltip images are configurable, but you are welcome to use the ones provided.

 **Social media**
-We support Twitter and Facebook sharing, allowing a user to post once they've registered.
-The account information will need to be updated to utilize your accounts.
+We support Twitter and Facebook sharing, allowing a user to post once they've registered. *The account information will need to be updated to utilize your accounts.*

 ##### Licensing